Targeted killing: Use by Israel

-According to Ronen Bergman, "since World War II, Israel has used assassination and targeted-killing more than any other country in the West, in many cases endangering the lives of civilians."
+According to Ronen Bergman, "since World War II, Israel has used assassination and targeted-killing more than any other country in the West, in many cases endangering the lives of civilians".

 During the First Intifada Palestinian uprising, the Palestinian human-rights group Al Haq condemned Israeli soldiers for what they described as "deliberate, cold-blooded... targeted" killings of Palestinians in the West Bank and Gaza Strip.
 In 1993, the human rights group, Middle East Watch, alleged that Israeli soldiers had targeted often unarmed Palestinians, some under the age of 16, for "premeditated assassinations" or targeted killing, a charge denied by Israeli officials.
 The allegations included the execution of Palestinians in custody.

 Controversy over targeted killings continued during the Second Intifada.
 Palestinians stated that individuals belonging to the group Hamas and shot in targeted killings were being assassinated.
 Israelis stated that those killed were responsible for attacks against Israelis.
 Israeli officials initially accepted responsibility for only some of the killings, and Israeli media termed the practice a "liquidations policy", whereas Palestinians called it "state terrorism".
 In January 2001, Israeli officials confirmed "the practice of targeted assassinations".
 Conflict in Israel over the legality of the practice centered on the case of Dr. Thabet Thabet, assassinated as he left his home on New Year's Eve.
 Dr. Thabet was alleged by the Israeli military to be a senior local leader of Fatah and plotting attacks against Israelis in the West Bank.
 A dentist, Dr. Thabet was a friend of many Israeli peace activists and considered one himself.
 Israeli activists called the killing "a crime", "Mafia-style", and "immoral".
 Ephraim Sneh, then Israel's Deputy Prime Minister, described the policy as "effective, precise and just".

 The Washington Post wrote that the Israeli policy of targeted killing during the Second Intifada expanded upon previous policies, targeting not only terrorists but also those thought to direct or coordinate them.
 Another controversial killing, which occurred following the George W. Bush administration's condemnation of the practice, was that of Mahmoud Madani, a leader of Hamas shot while leaving a mosque in the Balata refugee camp.
 The Israeli military suspected Madani of plotting bombings in Israel.

 At that time, spokesman for the U.S. State Department Richard Boucher condemned both violence by Palestinians and targeted killings by Israelis during a State Department news briefing.
 U.S. Secretary of State Colin Powell registered his opposition to "a policy of targeted killings" and the U.S. State Department urged Israel to stop them.

 Then Democratic Party senator Joe Biden criticized the George W. Bush administration for condemning the targeted killings.
 The administration continued to oppose them.

-Some of the known operations include the following.